-Aikido of Eugene is a member of the California Aikido Association and all instructors are certified black belts with the Aikikai Foundation, the Aikido world headquarters in Japan.
+Aikido of Eugene is a member of the California Aikido Association and all aikido instructors at BMAI are certified black belts with the Aikikai Foundation, the Aikido world headquarters in Japan.

 Chuck Hauk is the dojo-cho (chief instructor) of Aikido of Eugene, which is the aikido program at Best Martial Arts Institute.